rchain/architecture-docs/execution_model/rhovm.rst

 Execution Model
 ******************************************************************

-Introduction
+Realizing Computation
 ==================================================================

 To begin, a client writes a program (contract) in Rholang.
 The contract is compiled into bytecode and fed to the **Rho Virtual Machine** (RhoVM).

 It is useful to reiterate that each virtual machine corresponds to a state transition table.
 Given a machine state configuration, a legal transition, and an external event to trigger it, the transition is applied and the machine is run to its next state.
 In the case of the RhoVM, state, transitions, and events are expressed in bytecode.

 +-------------------+--------------+----------------+------------+